-A rise in victimization can be seen for both male and female students who binge drink.
-For males who do not drink, there appears to be a decrease.
+A rise in victimization between 2012 and 2014 can be seen for both male and female students who binge drink.
+The rates have declined in the years since then for males, but remaining higher than 2012 rates for binge drinking females.

-Tracking the changes in consequences over time, the data suggest that physical assaults in general have decreased steadily regardless of drinking behavior.
+Tracking the changes in consequences over time, the data suggest that physical assaults in general have decreased steadily regardless of gender.